Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy: Technical Overview

 \subsection{Problem Formulation}

-This work employs imitation learning to train a visuomotor policy for a 17-DOF dual-arm robotic system shown in Fig. \ref{fig:robotic_system_overview}.
+Our proposed framework employs IL to train a visuomotor policy for a 17-DOF dual-arm robotic system shown in Fig. \ref{fig:robotic_system_overview}.
 This process requires a demonstration dataset $\mathcal{D} = \{r_n\}_{n=1}^{N}$, which contains $N$ demonstration rollouts $r_n$.
 Each rollout is a sequence of observation-action pairs $(\mathbf{O}_t, \mathbf{A}_t)$ at each timestep $t$.
 This dataset is collected by a human expert with an intrinsic policy $\pi^*$.
 The goal of imitation learning is to mimic $\pi^*$ by learning a policy $\pi$ using $\mathcal{D}$ that maps observations $\mathbf{O}_t$ to actions $\mathbf{A}_t$:

-In our study, $\mathbf{O}_t$ consists of $\mathbf{v}_t$, the RGB image from a camera on the viewpoint arm, and $\mathbf{s}_t$, the state of the robot in a space for policy learning.
+In our framework, $\mathbf{O}_t$ consists of $\mathbf{v}_t$, the RGB image from a camera on the viewpoint arm, and $\mathbf{s}_t$, the state of the robot in a space for policy learning.